stomp/stomp-spec/src/stomp-specification-1.1.md

 In order to enable heart-beating, each party has to declare what it can do and what it would like the other party to do.
-This happens at the very beginning of the Stomp session, by adding a `heart-beat` header to the `CONNECT` and `CONNECTED` frames.
+This happens at the very beginning of the STOMP session, by adding a `heart-beat` header to the `CONNECT` and `CONNECTED` frames.

 When used, the `heart-beat` header MUST contain two positive integers